NMminer1024/NMMiner/README.md

 5. You can return to the configuration page at any time and refer to the [button](#buttons) operations.

-6. In some areas, the pool is blocked by the local firewall.
-If you have an SSL encrypted channel, you can enable this option.

-7. When you click **Save** it will take a while (10-15 seconds), do not reset the miner manually, just let it restart automatically.
+6. When you click **Save** it will take a while (10-15 seconds), do not reset the miner manually, just let it restart automatically.

 ### Force configuration